The molecular chemistry of Type Ibc supernovae, and diagnostic potential with the James Webb Space Telescope: Modeling methods

+where $C_i$ is the total volumetric creation rate of particles of type $i$ (cm$^{-3}$s$^{-1}$) and $D_i$ is the total destruction rate per particle (s$^{-1}$).
+We also treat the temperature equation in its time-dependent form \citep{kozma_late_1998, jerkstrandSpectralModelingNebularphase2011,pognan2021}.

+By comparing solutions in steady state versus time-dependent mode, we could assess the differences due to these treatments.
+We found only quite small differences in general.
+The only significant difference was the CO abundance curves at the latest epochs.
+As the O$^+$ charge transfer reaction switches off at a critical temperature, the destruction rate plummets by a factor 10-100.
+In steady state, this leads to an immediate increase of the CO abundance by the same factor.
+However, the formation time scale is several days at the low prevailing densities at 500-600d, so in time-dependent model it takes 100-200d to reach the new equilibrium with a factor 10-100 higher abundance.

+The importance of time-dependent terms in a particular rate equation depends on the \emph{total} formation and destruction rates for that species.
+Parts of a network may be affected but not others.
+For the main molecular species here, we find that, apart from the late CO phase described above, these total rates are always high compared to the rates of change of density and radioactive power; thus the steady state mostly holds over the modeled time period.

-The conditions under which molecules form in supernovae are harsh; as the ejecta moves at a few percent of the speed of light the material quickly moves into a low-density regime, and both the population of Compton electrons and the strong radiation field can ionize or dissociate the molecules that do form.
-In \textsc{Sumo} the molecular abundances are solved from steady-state equations balancing the creation and destruction rates of each species.
-We include several different thermal and non-thermal processes, an overview of such reactions relevant to molecular formation is given in Table~\ref{tab:rec}.
+We include several different thermal and nonthermal processes, an overview of such reactions relevant to molecular formation is given in Table~\ref{tab:rec}.
 The rates for these processes depend on the number density of the reactants, and the efficiency of the reactions, described by a temperature-dependent rate coefficient $k(T)$ (except for destruction by Compton electrons, which is discussed in Sect.~\ref{sect:comp_mod}).

 The rate coefficients for the thermal and recombination reactions are here expressed in a modified Arrhenius form as: